How to use SFDX without a terminal

 🤔

-But SFDX can also be used without the terminal through the use of graphical user interfaces (GUIs,) such as VS Code and Salesforce's web-based Developer Console.
+SFDX can be used without the terminal through graphical user interfaces (GUIs) such as VS Code and Salesforce's web-based Developer Console.

 These GUIs provide a user-friendly interface for developers who may be less familiar with the command-line interface.